o3de/o3de.org/content/docs/atom-guide/glossary.md

 Attachment
 : An attachment is a buffer or image instance associated with a unique ID.
-Attachments are used by the Rendering Hardware Interface (RHI) and Frame Scheduler for state management inside of a Scope.
+Attachments are used by the Render Hardware Interface (RHI) and Frame Scheduler for state management inside of a Scope.

 *Related to: [Render Hardware Interface (RHI)](core-systems/rhi/_index.md), [Frame Scheduler](core-systems/rhi/frame-scheduler.md)*